Surfboardv2ray/Xray-Load-Balancer/README.md

 ```

 🟢 Python Anywhere
-Deploying on [pythonanywhere](https://www.pythonanywhere.com/), run the Linux command.
-Edit your `wsgi.py` file as following:
+Deploying on [pythonanywhere](https://www.pythonanywhere.com/), run the Linux command on a bash console.
+Edit your webapp `wsgi.py` file as following:
 ```python
 import sys
 import os